gitbls/sdm/Docs/First-Boot-Service.md

 * Runs custom scripts in /etc/sdm/0piboot/0*-*.sh.
 See <a href="First-Boot-Scripts-and-Configurations.md">First Boot Scripts</a> for details.
 * Optionally (if `--bootscripts`) executes custom scripts in /usr/local/sdm/thispi/1piboot/0*-*.sh. sdm Phase 0 copies these files from /usr/local/sdm/1piboot on the running system.

+Note that the hostname does not need to be set since you typically set it when you burn the disk with sdm.

 After all First System Boot processing has been done, FirstBoot waits until the system boot process has fully completed.
 If `--restart` or `--reboot` were specified, FirstBoot will then restart the system.

 First Boot Automatic System Restart is useful for a couple reasons: